Digitally Altered Body Images Bill

 Overview

-This bill aims to tackle the unrealistic body image portrayed in advertising, broadcasting, and publishing by requiring a logo on images of human bodies or body parts that have been digitally altered to show unrealistic proportions.
-It proposes a self-regulatory approach initially, with statutory measures as a backup if self-regulation fails.
+This bill aims to tackle the unrealistic body image portrayed in advertising, broadcasting, and publishing by requiring a logo to be displayed on images of human bodies or body parts that have been digitally altered to present unrealistic proportions.
+The bill allows for self-regulation initially, with government intervention if self-regulation proves inadequate.

 Description

-The bill mandates that advertisers, broadcasters, and publishers display a standardized logo on images of human bodies or body parts digitally altered to unrealistic proportions.
-The bill defines "fundamentally changed" as alterations creating an unrealistic or unachievable body image.
+The Digitally Altered Body Images Bill mandates that advertisers, broadcasters, and publishers display a standard logo on images of human bodies or body parts digitally altered to unrealistic proportions.
+The bill defines "fundamentally changed" as alteration to an extent that presents an unrealistic or unachievable body image.

 Self-Regulation

 The bill prioritizes self-regulation through the Advertising Standards Authority (ASA).
-If the House of Commons approves ASA-proposed self-regulatory measures, these will be adopted.
-This approval requires a specific motion in Parliament.
+If the House of Commons approves the ASA's proposed self-regulatory measures, these will be implemented.

 Statutory Measures

-If self-regulation isn't approved within one year, the Secretary of State will introduce regulations governing the use of digitally altered images.
-These regulations could establish criminal offenses (fines) and/or civil sanctions for non-compliance.
-Any such regulations must be approved by both Houses of Parliament.
+If the ASA's self-regulatory measures are not approved, the Secretary of State will create regulations to govern the use of digitally altered images.
+These regulations could include criminal offences (punishable by fines) and/or civil sanctions for non-compliance and must be approved by both Houses of Parliament.

 Government Spending